richardadamdean/grails-golfer/README.md

 Grails Golfer
 -------------

 A test-bed for playing with Groovy & Grails and other related technologies.
+There's no real functionality here, just some basic domain models for modelling a fictional golf app and a bunch of experiments with different testing frameworks.

+Run the app
+    grails run-app

+Run all tests
+    grails -Dserver.port=8090 test-app -echoOut

+Run functional tests, force use of chrome
+    grails -Dgeb.env=chrome -Dserver.port=8090 test-app -functional -echoOut

 Grails Notes
 ------------